 In February, Bill records two songs with country singer Joyce Spence and mixes a mono demo tape that he shops to Nashville-based country labels.
 Also in February, Bill records an extremely promising Latin-flavored rock group, Vita; he records the group in quad, a surrounding sound format he's been experimenting with for a couple of years.
 When Bill sends the Vita demo tape to Columbia Records for consideration, he notes that the group has enough original material to record two albums.
 But nothing comes of any of these recordings, which puts more financial pressure on Sonobeat, so Bill begins considering alternatives to an upcoming lease renewal of his studio space at the KVET Building on North Lamar in Austin.
 In March, Bill records another country duo, Johnny Lyon and Janet Lynn.
 Johnny's band, the Country Nu-Notes, who Bill will record in the coming year, provides instrumental backings for the sessions.
 Finally, in June, Bill reassembles the studio band Base that he put together the prior year, this time with singer/songwriter Ernie Gammage, formerly of the Sweetarts and Fast Cotton, as its headliner, and continues his quad recording experiments, this time with commercial aspirations for the resulting tracks.

 Singer/songwriter Michele Murphy, while recording sessions for a potential Sonobeat release, suggests that Bill relocate the Sonobeat studios to Liberty Hill, a tiny community in the idyllic Central Texas hill country, 35 miles north of Austin.
 Property is still inexpensive there.
 Michele points Bill to a rarely-used stone church off Bagdad Road on the outskirts of Liberty Hill.
 The church property offers a secluded setting and includes enough acreage for Bill to bring in a mobile home for living quarters.
-The church itself, which Bill rents from the A.M.E. congregation that meets there only two Sundays a month, is sprawling, 30 feet wide by 40 feet long, providing 1200 square feet of open floor space, with walls 13-1/2 feet high and a vaulted ceiling peaking at over 24 feet, the largest studio facility Sonobeat has ever had.
+The church itself, which Bill rents from the A.M.E. congregation that meets there only two Sundays a month, is sprawling, 30 feet wide by 40 feet long, providing 1200 square feet of open floor space, with walls 13-1/2 feet high and a vaulted ceiling peaking at over 24 feet.
+It's the largest studio facility Sonobeat ever has.
 Bill moves onto the property in August and begins outfitting the old church as Sonobeat's new recording studio, which he calls "Blue Hole Sounds" after a popular nearby swimming hole.